-Tornado shelters can be built both below and above ground.
+You can build tornado shelters both below and above ground.
 The material used for a tornado safe room, especially if the shelter is above ground, must be able to withstand both the wind and debris.
 Tornado shelters built with ICFs have a proven track record of extraordinary durability when it comes to high winds and flying debris.

 On top of being able to withstand flying debris, tornado shelters should also be impossible to move.
-Traditional storm shelters consist of three separate layers — the foundation, roof and walls — making them vulnerable to being destroyed by a large tornado.
+Traditional storm shelters consist of three separate layers — the foundation, roof and walls — making them vulnerable to destruction from large tornados.

-Shelters made with ICFs are built with an interlocking system, keeping the foundation, walls and roof together in a continuous load path which will keep the storm shelter intact.
+Shelters made with ICFs are built with an interlocking system.
+This keeps the foundation, walls and roof together in a continuous load path which will keep the storm shelter intact.

 Other details to consider